 The Bible.
 At the fringes of the Mediterranean, – between the Desert and the sea, there arose the Jewish religion, the source of three of the world’s great religions.
 Here I sort them out and give the real story behind the evolution of the Jews and the origins of Christianity.

 China We then go on to China, which in many ways challenges my basic theory, for it is an Empire that used money but was ruled from palaces.
 Here you can read about the mysteries of classical, and indeed modern China and how modern China in many ways follows on from the state that was first established in 220 BC.

 The Greeks.
 The big change comes with the Greeks: why are the Greeks so important and what is the secret of their innovation?
 The answer is money; they invented a new form of exchange based on money, and this enabled a huge leap forward in economic success and brought forth a new type of society, with the invention of democracy and history and the theatre.

 And finally, who am I?
 Every author has his prejudices and his biases, and you may wish to know who I am and where I come from and what my biases are.
-Click here for a brief note about myself and my confessions about my beliefs, and in effect, what this book is all about.
+Click here for my confessions about my beliefs, and in effect, what this book is all about.
 Or click here for my thoughts about civilisation, a major underlying theme of this book

 On to the Trobriand Islands